 Track work figured large this year with the main item being the building of a short 30 foot long siding in the side garden to be used for storing of a rough works wagon & just another feature to look at.
 Additionally we had to adjust 10 of the edging bricks & rebend part of the main loop to ease a tight bend.
 In mid June I had a delivery of materials for the siding from Travis Perkins Newhaven, I'd really like to thank the driver for going that extra step when he made the delivery, sorry I don't have his name) but he took the bother to drop the stuff exactly where I wanted it & to show me where he had placed it - you would be amazed how difficult it can be finding things in your own garden when you can't see what you are doing & my guide dog does not help much unless Bonios are involved!

 While the sun came out for a couple of hours we took the chance to take a few test trips round the line, the pictures above show Eric Meeds taking the controls, Eric was behind the building of the carriage bodies & a sounding board for many of my bright ideas! without Eric I really don't think the project would have ever been completed.
 The remote point control has taken another step forward in that the switching units are now planted, it's just the electronics to complete & wire up.
 In my continuing search for a sound unit for my locos I was pointed at a product by Magpie computer developments, it appears from the description to be the basic guts of the Phoenix unit but priced somewhat less at £295 however don't let that lower price fool you as although it costs less initially you will have to add several switches & already have a controller installed in your loco.
-After a very long delay I finally got a sound unit installed in my class 37, it's the Brian Jones FX4U, Not quite sure on my feeling about it yet, needless to say it did not work first time & required additional wiring - I've now added details of some sound modules to my locomotives pages so please look there for full details.
+Meanwhile I did manage to get a basic sound unit installed in the class 37, it's the Brian Jones FX4U, Not quite sure on my feeling about it yet, needless to say it did not work first time & required additional wiring - I've now added details of some sound modules to my locomotives pages so please look there for full details.

 Another couple of open days this year helped by the usual crew plus the September event had live music on both days provided by John Cave, Jennifer Dole, Ian Cairns, Tom Cunliffe & myself.